nokia/ntt/docs/conformance/remaining-work.md

 have done their work.
 ETSI 21.3.7 says the operation blocks.

 Anything driving a live SUT from PTCs is exposed, because that is exactly the shape: fork a worker per node, wait for them, assert.

-It has now caught two of our own tests — `TestPerComponentAddressesScale` on a Windows runner and `TestExecPerComponentAddress_PTCType` on Linux — both of which had been passing on faster machines by winning the race.
+**Attribution corrected 2026-09-14.** Two CI failures were recorded here — `TestPerComponentAddressesScale` on Windows and `TestExecPerComponentAddress_PTCType` on Linux — as evidence for this entry.
+They were **§1x**, not this: the worker bodies contained a timer, so the real-clock fork predicate skipped them entirely and they never ran, which presents identically (a PTC that appears not to have waited is indistinguishable from one that never started).
+Both pass with §1x fixed, including with `.done` restored in place of the event-based workaround.
+The workarounds in those tests are now belt-and-braces rather than load-bearing, and are kept because this entry is still open.
 That is the hazard in
 miniature: the failure is timing-dependent, so it looks like flakiness and gets re-run rather than diagnosed.
 The workaround is to wait on an event instead — have each worker report completion over a connected port and receive those reports — which is what `TestPerComponentAddressesScale` now does, with a comment saying why.

-**Why it was not fixed on the spot.** Each forked PTC already has a `DoneChan` (`TestcaseExec.RegisterPTC`), so the wait itself is easy and needs no polling.
-The obstacle is cancellation: `TestcaseExec.Stop()` sets a flag and signals the message-ready condition; it does **not** close a broadcast channel.
-There is nothing safe to `select` on alongside `DoneChan`, so a naive implementation hangs the interpreter when a PTC never finishes — a far worse defect than the one it fixes.
-The honest fix is therefore two steps: give the exec a close-once stop channel, then make `.done` / `.killed` / `all component.done` wait on `DoneChan` against it.
-Both steps are small; the ordering is what matters.
+**Attempted and reverted 2026-09-14.** Both steps described previously were implemented — a close-once stop channel on `TestcaseExec`, and a real-clock branch in `blockUntilComponentsState` waiting on each PTC's `DoneChan` against it.
+The conformance gate stayed at 4754 and the suite stayed green, but the change **did not fix the symptom**, so it was reverted rather than
+shipped: it adds a channel to a core type for no demonstrated benefit.

+Why it did not work is the useful part. `blockUntilComponentsState` is not on the path for the singular `comp.done`; an instrumented build showed the new branch never executing.
+The singular form is handled in `evalComponentQuery` (interpreter/testcase.go).
+Any next attempt should start there, and should start by confirming with a probe which function actually runs for the shape being fixed.

+Minimal reproducer, which fails on HEAD:

+    function slow() runs on C { timer d := 0.3; d.start; d.timeout; p.send("marker"); }
+    q.start(slow()); q.done;
+    alt { [] p.receive("marker") { pass } [else] { fail } }

+    virtual -> pass ("done waited")
+    --live  -> fail ("done returned before the PTC finished")

+Note that end-of-testcase teardown (`WaitPTCs`) joins PTCs anyway, so the defect is invisible whenever the testcase ends right after `.done`.
+It is observable only when the MTC does something after `.done` that depends on the PTC having finished — which is why it took a purpose-built probe to see.

 ### 1x.
 A PTC body that waits on a timer is skipped under `--live` — FIXED 2026-09-14